Letting Go as the Business Owner and Letting Your Team Make Decisions

-As my business expanded to several team members, I discovered how much I detested being called a boss or decision maker.
-Even in the beginning, I didn’t like it because…it’s only obvious that I would be the decision and have to decide for me, myself and I. Today, having a strong team surrounding me (each with different strengths and skill sets), I really don’t want to make decisions in isolation, especially those important decisions impacting the entire company.
+As my business expanded to several team members, I discovered how much I detested being called a boss or decision-maker.
+Even in the beginning, I didn’t like it because…it’s only obvious that I would be the decision and have to decide for me, myself and I. Today, having a strong team surrounding me (each with different strengths and skill sets), I don’t want to make decisions in isolation, especially those important decisions impacting the entire company.

 Having served in several leadership positions outside of my own business, I have found empowering your board and committee to collect and cull information and provide recommendations results in better outcomes.
 When I started using that experience gained in the community leadership setting in my own business, I found that it not only worked, but worked surprisingly well!